Ashinee-20/NLP-disaster-tweets/README.md

 # NLP-disaster-tweets
-An NLP model to identify the disaster tweets and classify them
+Implmented a Logistic regression model to identify disaster tweets and classify them.
+Achieved an accuracy of 80%